tomfieber/tomfieber.github.io/_posts/2024-06-06-tryhackme-include.md

 date: 2024-06-07 0700 -0500
 categories: writeup
 tags:
-  - prototype_pollution
   - LFI
   - log_poisoning
+  - SSRF
 ---
 ![](assets/images/include.png)

 ## Summary

-Include is a **MEDIUM** difficulty room on [TryHackMe](https://tryhackme.com/r/room/include) that involves abusing a prototype pollution vulnerability to get access to an admin panel, leveraging an internal API to obtain credentials for another service via a Server-Side Request Forgery (SSRF), and then combining a Local File Inclusion (LFI) vulnerability with log poisoning to achieve Remote Code Execution (RCE) on the web server.
+Include is a **MEDIUM** difficulty room on [TryHackMe](https://tryhackme.com/r/room/include) that involves abusing a logic flaw to get access to an admin panel, leveraging an internal API to obtain credentials for another service via a Server-Side Request Forgery (SSRF), and then combining a Local File Inclusion (LFI) vulnerability with log poisoning to achieve Remote Code Execution (RCE) on the web server.

 ## Walkthrough